prisma/prisma/docs/photon/api.md

 Using Photon typically follows this high-level workflow:

+1. Add Photon.js to your project using: `npm install @prisma/photon`
 1. Define/update your data model definition (e.g. by manually adding a new model or by (re)introspecting your database)
-2. Generate your Photon database client based on the changes in the data model definition
+1. Generate your Photon database client based on the changes in the data model definition

+Note that steps 2. and 3. might happen repeatedly as you evolve your application.

-Your `Photon` instance can then be imported from `node_modules/@generated`.
+The `Photon` constructor can then be imported from `node_modules/@prisma/photon`.

 Assume you have the following data model definition: